VEDA is here to help.

 Many people find it helpful to get together with other people with vestibular disorders to share their experiences in a safe and supportive environment.
 VEDA can connect you to a support group near you through our support group directory.
 Some of these groups may be linked to other networks or organizations.
 They may be led by patients, health professionals, or others.
 Their size, scope, and agendas vary widely.
 If you are interested in starting your own support group, VEDA can help - visit our 'Start a Support Group' page for more information.

 VEDA members can also connect with others suffering from vestibular disorders through V-PALS, our members only network.
 By joining V-PALS you will be put in touch with a self-selected group of people looking for others to share with and learn from.
 V-PALS receive a list of members' names with e-mail contact information, then it's up to you to reach out to other members to connect.
-To sign up for V-PALS you need to be a VEDA member - send us an e-mail with your name, e-mail address and (optionally) your vestibular diagnosis, date of birth and gender (as some people are interested in connecting specifically to people within a certain age group, gender, and/or vestibular diagnosis), or register on our website (if you already have an online account, login) and go to your account settings to sign up for V-PALS.
+To sign up for V-PALS you need to be a VEDA member, then send us an e-mail with your name, e-mail address and (optionally) your vestibular diagnosis, date of birth and gender (as some people are interested in connecting specifically to people within a certain age group, gender, and/or vestibular diagnosis).
+If you are a VEDA member with a website account, you can join V-PALS by changing your account settings.

 DID THIS INFORMATION HELP YOU?